What is a postback?

 Every offer has a postback URL in this format:

-Replace your-brand and offer-slug with your actual brand and offer slugs.
+Replace your-brand and offer-slug with your actual brand and offer slugs, and {postback_secret} with the secret shown in Offers → [your offer] → Settings → Postback secret.

 Required parameters